 The outside bets provide yet more variety.
 The numbers on the wheel alternate between red and black, allowing bets to be placed on either colour as well as even or odd, high or low numbers.
 You can also bet on any of the three dozens (1-12, 13-24, and 25-36).

 Another alternative to placing your chips on a regular layout are the “call” bets, which cover seemingly unusual sets of numbers.
 In fact, these bets work in much the same way as the racetrack layout and are simply based on the physical order of the numbers on the wheel.
-These bets, including “Orphelins/Orphans”, “Voisins du Zero/Neighbours of Zero”, and “Tiers du Cylindre/Third of the Wheel” are not always available in on-line games, except where a specific French Roulette game is offered.
+These bets, including “Orphelins/Orphans”, “Voisins du Zero/Neighbours of Zero”, and “Tiers du Cylindre/Third of the Wheel” are not always available in online games, except where a specific French Roulette game is offered.

-There are yet more possibilities such as the so-called “Final bets” and “Full Maximums”, but I have never seen these offered directly as an option within any on-line roulette game, or even used on the casino floor.
+There are yet more possibilities, such as the so-called “Final bets” and “Full Maximums”, but I have never seen these offered directly as an option within any online roulette game, or even used on the casino floor.

 Betting Strategies & The Gamblers Fallacy

 Like all casino games, there have been numerous attempts to find a system or strategy which can make a profit reliably for the player.
 In the early days, this often came down to simply trying to find an unbalanced wheel – not difficult at the time.
 Some casinos no doubt even rigged their wheels, but this could be a risky proposition if a clever player could find a way to take advantage.
-For this reason, the roulette wheels found on casino floors and on-line live dealer games today are checked regularly to ensure the results are truly random and no bias exists.
+For this reason, the roulette wheels found on casino floors and online live dealer games today are checked regularly to ensure the results are truly random and no bias exists.

-Betting systems were the next big trend, which promise to overcome the house edge by using specific patterns or orders of bets.
+Betting systems were the next big trend, which promised to overcome the house edge by using specific patterns or orders of bets.
 Many of these betting systems were based on the often-believed fallacy that future events can be predicted based on the order or frequency of previous ones.
-This is, of course, untrue – the likelihood of the next number being red or black does not change no matter what the previous result may have been.
+This is, of course, untrue – the likelihood of the next number being red or black does not change, no matter what the previous result may have been.

 Monte Carlo Fallacy

 This is most often called the Gamblers Fallacy, but is also sometimes referred to as the Monte Carlo fallacy, after a famous example of players falling foul of this belief which occurred in the city in 1913.
 On that day, the ball landed in a black-coloured pocket 26 times in a row, causing players to lose millions betting on red.
-These players incorrectly assumed that the next result “must” be a red over and over, many running out of money before the outcome finally did switch to the opposite colour.
+These players incorrectly assumed that the next result “must” be a red over and over, many running out of money before the outcome finally switched to the opposite colour.

 Martingale Betting System

-The most well known betting system which is often applied to Roulette (as well as Blackjack, Baccarat and other casino table games) is the Martingale system.
-To play using the Martingale you simply double your bet every time you lose, resetting back to your initial starting bet each time you win.
+The most well-known betting system which is often applied to Roulette (as well as Blackjack, Baccarat and other casino table games) is the Martingale system.
+To play using the Martingale system, you simply double your bet every time you lose, resetting back to your initial starting bet each time you win.
 If you start off betting $5, you will eventually find yourself $5 up when you finally win, even if you lose several times beforehand.
 The trouble is, the size of your wager grows quickly using this method.
 If you don’t run out of money due to a long string of losses, you’ll certainly hit the maximum limit of the table at some point instead.